Auckland FC: Club badge and colours

-The club colours are electric blue and black, associated with the traditional royal blue of Auckland.
+The club colours are blue and black, associated with the traditional royal blue of Auckland.
 The crest features an A in its centre to symbolise the city, representing Rangitoto Island and the Sky Tower.
 The black knight visor and stripes represent the club's owner Black Knight Sports & Entertainment.
 The club's short name AFC is displayed on the crest.